danielmsimuko/01-linux/README.md

 `$ stat filename` gives you information of the file including size, access date and read write permissions

-`$ lsattr filename ` lists the files attributes
+`$ lsattr filename` lists the files attributes

-`
-$ sudo chattr [-pRVf] filename ` adds file attributes to filename with several option attribues[o
+`$ sudo chattr [-pRVf] filename` adds file attributes to filename with several optional

 ### File and Directory Permissions

-Directory permissions take the form `drwxr-xr-x` --for directories -rwxr-xr-x -- for files
-$ sudo su - username -- become the user
+`$ sudo su` - username -- become the user
 $ id (username) -- view user permissions

-$ sudo chown (username) (filename) -- change a files ownership
+Directory permissions take the form `drwxr-xr-x` and file permissions take the form `-rwxr-xr-x`

+`$ ls -l ` lists the contents of a directory including its file permissions with `ll -l` offering more information including hidden files

+`$ sudo chown username filename ` changes the ownership of a filename to username

-$ sudo chown : (grpname) (filename) -- changes a files group ownership
+`$ sudo chown groupname:filename` changes the group ownership of a file to group

 $ sudo chmod 644 (filename) -- changes file permissions numerically
 $ sudo chown -R usename1:groupname1 /home/deleteduser1 -- changing ownership recursively
 $ sudo chown username:grpname -- changes ownership of group